 Ultimately, we’ve decided that the tasks initially will be read by the system.
-Outdated tasks are returned from back-end as outdated when they go past their due date without being marked as complete.
+Outdated tasks are returned from the back-end as outdated when they go past their due date without being marked as complete.
 Finished ones are marked as ended when the user has checked them off.
 Then the rest is returned as “in progress”.

 After that, users should also have the ability to pick custom lists based on their purpose, hence the settings view.

-At that point, we have reached the core functionality of Trello Stats. :)
+At that point, we have reached the core functionality of Trello Stats.

 “Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand“ - Martin Fowler

 One thing is certain - I had a lot of fun participating in this project.
 I think the idea behind it is interesting, and it is far from realizing its potential.
 We’re still at an early phase, and it has its’ core functionalities set.
-If you’d like to expand onto the ideas, share some suggestions, ideas - feel free to do so, we would absolutely love it!
+If you’d like to expand on the ideas, or share some suggestions, ideas - feel free to do so, we would love it!

 It is open-source, and you can contribute to our company's repo on Github here: